 Sytner Group believes it is our responsibility to uphold the highest standards of ethical behaviour and personal integrity within our business operations.
-Wherever we do business, our employees are required to comply with all applicable laws, rules, and regulations.
+Wherever we do business, our colleagues are required to comply with all applicable laws, rules, and regulations.

 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person’s liberty and dignity for another person’s gain.
-Sytner Group has a zero-tolerance approach to modern slavery, and is fully committed to preventing slavery and human trafficking in our operations and supply chain.
+Sytner Group has a zero-tolerance approach to Modern Slavery, and is fully committed to preventing slavery and human trafficking in our operations and supply chain.
 As a company we are committed to protecting our organisation and those people at risk from exposure to slavery or human trafficking in our supply chain, both via our direct employees and those working on our behalf via third party suppliers.

 Organisational Structure and Background

-Our employees are all provided with a written contract of employment as well as access to a company handbook which contains any policy that governs their employment.
-Each employee has a personal responsibility to read the handbook, as well as to ensure that they fully understand our obligations and the consequences associated with any breach of those obligations.
+Our colleagues are all provided with a written contract of employment as well as access to a company handbook which contains any policy that governs their employment.
+Each colleague has a personal responsibility to read the handbook, as well as to ensure that they fully understand our obligations and the consequences associated with any breach of those obligations.
 We are committed to uncompromising integrity in all that we do and how we relate to each other and to our customers.

 It is a fundamental policy of Sytner Group to conduct business with honesty and integrity and in accordance with the highest standards of ethics, equality and fair dealing.
 We appreciate the key role that Sytner Group employees play in maintaining high standards and ensuring as a business we are compliant in all aspects of regulations set forth by the UK Government.

-We provide a confidential whistleblowing helpline that encourages our employees to report any concerns related to the direct activities, or the supply chain of, the organisation.
+We provide a confidential whistleblowing helpline that encourages our colleagues to report any concerns related to the direct activities, or the supply chain of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
 These reports are reviewed by the most senior directors of both Sytner Group and Penske Automotive Group.

 Our Third Party Supply Chain